 E-cadherin is a test that the pathologist may use to help determine if the tumor is ductal or lobular.
 If your report does not mention E-cadherin, it means that this test was not necessary to make the distinction.

 5. What does it mean if my carcinoma is well-differentiated, moderately-differentiated, or poorly differentiated”?

 These terms are used to indicate how aggressive your carcinoma is likely to be.
 They are assigned by a pathologist looking at the cancer under the microscope.
 Well-differentiated carcinomas tend to be more slowly growing, with a better prognosis.
-Poorly-differentiated carcinomas are the most aggressive tumors, with a worse prognosis, and moderately-differentiated carcinomas have an intermediate prognosis.
+Poorly-differentiated carcinomas are more aggressive tumors, with a worse prognosis, while moderately-differentiated carcinomas are in the middle.

 6. What is “histologic grade” or “Nottingham grade”?